 Important!
 If you press Enter, Esc, or Alt-F4 when the Automated System Recovery is formatting the volumes on your Windows XP or Windows 2003 systems, the Automated System Recovery process is interrupted and the formatting fails.
 Consequently, the data on these volumes will not be restored.

 The Disaster Recovery wizard appears, and the recovery process begins.

-Complete the Disaster Recovery Process using the Reimaged CD
+Complete Disaster Recovery using the Reimaged CD in Express Mode

 You can complete the disaster recovery process on Windows XP and Windows Server 2003 computer using the reimaged CD.